Ryanair were supposed to be making some changes to their baggage rules and charges in November this year.

 Ryanair state that if non-priority customers refuse to put their bag in the hold , they will not be allowed to travel and will not get a refund.

 Priority Boarding passengers will still be allowed to bring two carry-on bags on the aircraft.
-Priority boarding costs €5/£5 per person per flight at the time of booking – so €10/£10 for a return trip.
+Priority boarding costs €5/£5 per person per flight at the time of booking – so that is €10/£10 for a return trip.
 (It will cost €6/£6 if purchased later.)

 There could be a rush for these handy “Ryanair” compliant small bags – available from Amazon.